Lefteris-B/microwatt_design_challenge/readme.md

 ## 7. Project Vision & Impact

 MicroWatt-LX is a reusable POWER ASIC starter kit, lowering barriers for education, startups, and research.
-It advances OpenPOWER by enabling custom chips, with deliverables (RTL, testbenches, docs) ensuring reproducibility per contest rules.
+It advances OpenPOWER by enabling custom chips, with deliverables (RTL, testbenches, docs) ensuring reproducibility.
 Our vision is to turn one contest submission into a reusable foundation that accelerates many future projects.

 MicroWatt-LX will deliver a verified, reproducible baseline SoC (Microwatt + LiteX) that boots baremetal/U-Boot from internal SRAM with UART I/O.  The repo will include smoke synthesis, simulation, software tests and SRAM/floorplan artifacts so judges can reproduce and validate the baseline.